its-rich/AWS-E-Commerce-Website/README.md

-# AWS-E-Commerce-Website
+# What is this?
+This web application

+## Features

+## How can I access it?

+## What did I learn from this?
-This project is focused on developing my web development skills and to gain experience with using AWS.
+This project was focused on developing my web development skills and to gain experience with using AWS.

-Specifically the skills I will focus on are:
-* React Hooks
+Specifically I wanted to gain experience using:
 * React Redux
 * Sass